Skip to content

 5. Dashboard

 Part of what makes using a CRM beneficial for your organisation is being able to clearly see how well you are doing in progressing toward your goal each month.
-The dashboard should highlight how many potential deals you have in your pipeline, what tasks need to be completed, and how the overall team is doing if your agency employs more than more person responsible for new business.
+The dashboard should highlight how many potential deals you have in your pipeline, what tasks need to be completed, and how the overall team is doing if your agency employs more than one person who is responsible for the new business.

 6. Mobile